 What Is Fruit On A Stick Called?

-If you haven’t guessed already, fruit on a stick is called a fruit kebab.
-In fact, pretty much any type of food on a stick can be called a kebab.
-Traditionally, kebabs are made with meat.
-But…. yuck.
-We don’t do that here.
-Instead, we get to enjoy nature’s bounty straight off the grill with wonderful things like fruit kebabs!
+If you haven’t guessed already, fruit on a stick is called a fruit kabob.
+In fact, pretty much any type of food on a stick can be called a kabob.
+Traditionally, kabobs are made with meat.
+But you can also enjoy nature’s bounty straight off the grill with wonderful things like fruit kabobs!

-The fun thing about these kebabs is that you can really switch it up with a recipe like this.
-Don’t run down to the store for a fruit you don’t have, use fruits you have on hand.
+The fun thing about these kabobs is that you can really switch it up with a recipe like this.
+Don’t run down to the store for a fruit you don’t have.
+Use fruits you have on hand.
 This recipe is very versatile in that way.